Daniel M. Lavery

 Daniel M. Lavery (born Mallory Ortberg, November 28, 1986) is an American author and editor.
-He is known for having co-founded the website The Toast, and written the books Texts from Jane Eyre (2014), The Merry Spinster (2018), and Something That May Shock and Discredit You (2020).
-He wrote Slate's "Dear Prudence" advice column from 2016 to 2021.
-As of 2022, he hosts a podcast on Slate titled Big Mood, Little Mood.
-In 2017, he started a paid e-mail newsletter on Substack titled Shatner Chatner, renamed to The Chatner in 2021.
+He is known for having co-founded the website The Toast, and written the books Texts from Jane Eyre (2014), The Merry Spinster (2018), Something That May Shock and Discredit You (2020), and Women's Hotel (2024).
+Lavery wrote Slate's "Dear Prudence" advice column from 2016 to 2021.
+From 2022 to 2023, he hosted a podcast on Slate titled Big Mood, Little Mood.
+In 2017, Lavery started a paid e-mail newsletter titled Shatner Chatner, renamed to The Chatner in 2021.

 Early life

 Born Mallory Ortberg, Lavery grew up in northern Illinois and then San Francisco, one of three children of the evangelical Christian author and former Menlo Church pastor John Ortberg and Nancy Ortberg, who is also a pastor and the CEO of Transforming the Bay with Christ.
-He attended Azusa Pacific University, a private, evangelical Christian university in California.
-While a student, Lavery appeared on Jeopardy!, Show #5816 of Monday, December 21, 2009, and finished in third place.
+Lavery attended Azusa Pacific University, a private, evangelical Christian university in California.
+While a student, Lavery appeared on Jeopardy! and finished last.